Adobe-CEP/Getting-Started-guides/weather/readme.md

 }
 ```

-So depending on the app the extension is running in, we'll either reference an art layer or create a text frame.
+So depending on the app the extension is running in, we'll either reference an art layer (Photoshop) or create a text frame (InDesign).

 ### Alter the open asset in the host app